 Tasco got a bad rap.
 They make inexpensive scopes, and in the past had a problem quality.
 These days, they don’t have any problem with quality and begun to bring decent quality scopes that are very usable in the field to the market for cheaper than many other brands.

-This is an excellent example of one of their newer scopes that make a great companion for a low-cost rifle like a Mohs and Nagant it is a classic 3-9x40mm scope that is field proven and includes every feature that should be there.
+This is an excellent example of one of their newer scopes that make a great companion for a low-cost rifle like a Mosin Nagant, it is a classic 3-9x40mm scope that is field proven and includes every feature that should be there.
 Multicoated lenses, dry nitrogen purged body, O-ring sealed, the features leave little to be desired.

 This is important for radical designs like diamonds in circles to maintain consistency with your shots.
 If your reticle won’t stay the same size you’ll run into a serious problem when you dial up your magnification and try to use the same hole over.